Stability and consistent interactions in Podolsky's generalized electrodynamics: BRST-BV deformations

 to simplify this expression, let us introduce the field strength $\mathcal{F}_{\mu\nu}$ together with the covariant derivative $D_{\mu}$

 the antighost number zero part $\tilde{S}_{0}$ of the deformed master action $S$ should provide the Lagrangian action of the interacting theory which can be expressible in the manner of

-it is essential to remark here that the Lagrangian density (3.50) describes the Alekseev-Arbuzov-Baikov's effective Lagrangian which can be obtained from the generalized electrodynamics by making use of enlargement of the gauge group to non-Abelian ones ~\cite{14} and the deformed solution (3.48) contains all the information on the gauge structure of the resulting interacting theory.
+it is essential to remark here that the deformed solution (3.48) contains all the information on the gauge structure of the resulting interacting theory.
 Moreover, evidently the system (3.50) is invariant under the corresponding deformed transformations

 for arbitrary functions $\varepsilon^{a}$.
 By comparing the original transformation (3.3), we find that the deformation procedure modifies the gauge transformation and in addition, the (3.51) is the usual local non-Abelian gauge transformation if we interpret the deformation parameter $g$ as the coupling constant among gauge fields.